Showing posts with label Sarah Palin. Show all posts

 Glad I'm not alone.
 A recently-released ABC News/Washington Post poll with a sampling error of plus or minus 3% shows that not only is Ms. Palin's support waning across the political spectrum, it is also slipping among Republicans as a whole.

-Like the 83% of Republicans surveyed, I believe that Ms. Palin shares our values.
+Like the 83% of Republicans surveyed, I believe that Ms. Palin shares my values.
 However, almost four out of ten Republicans (and 57% of Americans overall) also say we doubt her ability to "understand complex issues."
 Which is another way to say what I first wrote last November - that, as much as we like what she stands for, she lacks credentials for national office.

 The Washington Post quoted one gentleman, thus: "Rick Buila, 38, of Sharonville, Ohio, who works in finance and voted for the McCain-Palin ticket in November, said his opinion of the governor has changed. `I don't think that she is cut out to be on the national stage,' he said. `I look at her education and her background and the way she carries herself and her [resignation] speech, and when you have someone who's out there saying 'You betcha' about 50 times, I don't think that's the person we want to have negotiating with other countries.'